PCA Mock Exam Simulator

 Alerting & Dashboarding

 Q5.
-How do multiple Alertmanager replicas coordinate to deliver notifications exactly once in a highly-available deployment?
+How do multiple Alertmanager replicas coordinate so that each notification is normally sent only once in a highly-available deployment?

 Reveal answer and explanations